Finningley: Airport

 Finningley is known for its airport, once RAF Finningley.
 The station housed a 'V' force of Vulcan bombers in the Cold War, and for 35 years hosted a regular air show, which by the 1990s was the country's largest one-day event of its kind.
 However, the end of the Cold War led to the airfield closing in April 1996 and the air show coming to an end.

 The 3000 yd long runway, currently the second longest in Northern England, was large enough to take even Concorde, and in the period after the closure of the RAF airfield there were several campaigns to turn Finningley into a commercial airport for the unserved South Yorkshire region, along with neighbouring Nottinghamshire, Lincolnshire and the East Riding of Yorkshire).

-Plans for the conversion were approved in 2003 and the first flights served in April 2005.
+Plans for the conversion were approved in 2003 and the first flights were in April 2005.
 The airport was named Robin Hood Airport Doncaster Sheffield, then renamed Doncaster Sheffield Airport.
 In November 2022 it closed to passenger traffic.
 Planning permission had been given for a railway station – the former Finningley railway station, which closed in 1961 – but it is now unlikely to be built.